sf-wdi-14/notes/lectures/week-10/_3_wednesday/dusk/directives.md

 # Directives
-Lecture on directive in Angular.
+Lecture on directives in Angular.

 # Objective
 Students will be able to...